larruda/advanced-blog-metrics/readme.txt

 == Changelog ==
+= 1.4.3 =
+* Bugfix: fixes the issue when you have no comment or no post.
+Divided per 0 made a bug in our calculations.

 = 1.4.2 =
 * Bugfix: optimization of the Facebook widget in order to minimize the data loading time (100x faster)